sneha7870/Assignment-10-Heart-disease-prediction-API/README.md

 # Heart Disease Risk Prediction — End-to-End ML Deployment
+Author :- Sneha Bharty
+Registration No:-23MIP10033
+Application No:-
+Mail ID:- sneha.23mip10033@vitbhopal.ac.in

 ## Objective
 Build a machine learning model that predicts whether a patient is at risk of heart disease